 Ian Pace

-Some of Ian Pace's most popular tracks include Five Pieces for Piano Op.
+Ian Pace's most-played tracks include Five Pieces for Piano Op.
 2: I Andante, Brian Ferneyhough: Lemma-Icon-Epigram, Five Pieces for Piano Op.
 2: II Allegro, Five Pieces for Piano Op.
 2: IV Adagio - non troppo, Five Pieces for Piano Op.
 2: V Allegretto.
-Listen to these songs and discover more from their extensive catalog.
+Listen to these songs and explore more from their catalog on this page.

-Ian Pace is a pianist of long-established reputation, specialising in the farthest reaches of musical modernism and transcendental virtuosity, as well as a writer and musicologist focusing on issues o...
+Ian Pace is a pianist of long-established reputation, specialising in the farthest reaches of musical modernism and transcendental virtuosity, as well as a writer and musicologist focusing on issues of performance, music and society and the avant-gar...
 Read the full biography on this page.

-You can find Ian Pace vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Ian Pace vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Ian Pace